 What to feed a chow chow puppy for 2 months.
-How and what to feed the Chow Chow: the rules of a healthy diet.
-What breed of dog do Koreans eat?
+How and what to feed Chow Chow: rules for healthy eating.
+What breed of dogs do Koreans eat?

-Choosing the right food for your Chow Chow is a complex task that must be successfully managed by the owner.
-From the very beginning, a puppy should be accustomed to one type of food - natural or industrial.
+Choosing the right food for a Chow Chow is a difficult task that must be successfully handled by the owner.
+From the very beginning, the puppy must be accustomed to one type of food - natural or industrial.
 In this case, one should take into account the physiological characteristics of the breed, on which the diet largely depends.

-Adult chow chows need to be fed no more than 2 times a day.
-Food should be fresh, at room temperature.
-After preparation, it should not be stored in the refrigerator for more than 24 hours.
+Adult Chow Chows need to be fed no more than 2 times a day.
+Food must be fresh room temperature.
+Once prepared, it should not be stored in the refrigerator for more than 24 hours.

 The daily menu is built taking into account the proportional ratio of different products: